Andrew Thall, Ph.D.

 Lab Tel: +1-989-463-7798

 Summer 2016Changes in our Advanced Computing Lab!
-Setting up keyboard/monitor stations for small systems support, including CSC 310 and 420 work with Raspbery Pi and Jetson TK1 and TX1 platforms.
+Setting up keyboard/monitor stations for small systems support, including CSC 310 and 420 work with Raspberry Pi and Jetson TK1 and TX1 platforms.
 Building an i7-machine with GPU support for deep-learning experiments, depth-camera/sensor-fusion projects, and VR-ready for an Oculus or HTC Vive.
-Also getting new equipment for project-based augmented-reality experiments, and a 360 degree camera for use by students in this fall's First-Year Seminar: Strange Mirrors: Simulation, AI, and the Virtually Real.
+Also getting new equipment for projector-based augmented-reality experiments, and a 360 degree camera for use by students in this fall's First-Year Seminar: Strange Mirrors: Simulation, AI, and the Virtually Real.
 If you don't think that's going to be fun, you're wrong.

 Spring 2014Spending May-December 2014 sabbatical as visiting scholar at Kitware Corporation's Chapel Hill office, where I will be working on collaborative projects in medical image analysis and GPU computing.
 Kitware provides open-source software for visualization, computer vision, medical imaging, data publishing, and software development processes.
 Their products include VTK, ITK, cmake, and Paraview.